EffectOrientedProgramming/book/Chapters/06_Composability.md

 ```

 We consider this example the most significant achievement of this book.
-Without a powerful, general effect type, you are constantly struggling to jump from 1 limited effect to the next.
+Without a powerful, general Effect type, you are constantly struggling to jump from 1 limited Effect to the next.
 With ZIO, you can build real-word, complex applications that all flow cleanly into one supreme type.

 ```scala 3